Please provide your zip code to see plans in your area.

 Medicare Prescription Drug Inflation Rebate Program

-Since the start of 2023, the IRA has been requiring prescription drug manufacturers to pay rebates to Medicare if the price of their drugs increases faster than inflation.10 The Department of Health and Human Services will start to send rebate invoices to drug manufacturers in 2025.
+Since the start of 2023, the IRA has been requiring prescription drug manufacturers to pay rebates to Medicare if the price of their drugs increases faster than inflation.14 The Department of Health and Human Services will start to send rebate invoices to drug manufacturers in 2025.

 Medicare drug price negotiation

 The IRA now allows Medicare to negotiate with drug manufacturers on prescription drug pricing.
 In August 2023, the federal government published a list of the first ten drugs that are subject to these price negotiations.
+And the negotiated prices for those drugs were announced in August 2024.18 However, the negotiated prices won’t take effect until 2026.

 Medicare’s open enrollment period runs from October 15 to December 7.
 If you’re enrolled in Medicare, this is your opportunity to make a change to your Part D coverage, either under a stand-alone Part D plan (PDP) or a Medicare Advantage plan that includes Part D coverage (MA-PD).